railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

   This is the time you need to produce one unit of a product.
 If this product needs other sub-products, the different manufacturing times will be summed.
-It can also be defined in the product form, in the :guilabel:`Procurement and Locations` tab.
+It can also be defined in the product form, in the :guilabel:`Procurements` tab.

 * Delivery Lead Time :

   This is the time your supplier needs to deliver the goods.
-This delay can be defined in the product form in the :guilabel:`Suppliers` tab.
+This delay can be defined in the product form in the :guilabel:`Procurements` tab in last line.

 For example, if we have to deliver some products to a customer in a month (in 30 days).
 You promise to deliver the goods to the customer within 10 days, the manufacturing time is equal to 4 days and our suppliers deliver